jonoberg/talking-to-myself/README.md

 This project requires your OpenAI API key and the path to directory containing the documents you want to ingest.
 If you don't want to specify a directory to ingest your documents from you can instead place your documents inside of the `/ingest` folder and leave the `root_dir` value blank.
 There are three ways to configure these settings:

-1. `secrets.json` file: Create a JSON file named `secrets.json` in the root directory of the project with the following format:
+1. JSON file: Create a JSON file named `secrets.json` in the root directory of the project with the following format:

 ```json
 {